-I am currently working on two book projects.
-One is a book-length study, tentatively titled Sexual Heresies: Religion, Science, and Sexuality in Modern Britain, that explores the impact of the new sciences of sexuality and new understandings of sexual identity on religion and religious experience, from liberal modernism to the new orthodoxies of conservative Catholicism and evangelicalism.
-The book ranges from an exploration of the Cambridge ritualists to sexologists like Havelock Ellis, and from sexual radicals like Edward Carpenter to the Anglican Evelyn Underhill.
-The second book project (Sexuality in Modern Europe, under contract to University of Toronto Press) is an introduction to the history of sexuality in Europe from the mid-eighteenth to the late twentieth centuries.
-It traces the rise (and fall) of "sexual identity" as both a historical phenomenon and a theoretical construct.
+I am currently working on a book-length study, tentatively titled Sexual Heresies: Religion, Science, and Sexuality in Modern Britain, that explores the impact of the new sciences of sexuality and new understandings of sexual identity on religion and religious experience, from liberal modernism to the new orthodoxies of conservative Catholicism and evangelicalism.
+The book ranges from an exploration of Sir James Frazer's The Golden Bough to the work of sexologists like Havelock Ellis, and from sexual radicals like Edward Carpenter to the liberal modernist Anglican Evelyn Underhill and the work of the White Cross League and the Evangelical cleric the Rev. Sir Emilius Bayley.

 According to Copley, the direction of Carpenter's energies was the result of his reading of Walt Whitman's work and his decision to take Whitman as a kind of guru figure.
 Copley's book is not reaUy intended entirely as history but rather as a highly personal engagement with the question at the center of the book: how to relate sexuality to the pursuit of mysticism (5).